Adeyera16/alx-system_engineering-devops/0x01-shell_permissions/README.md

- a script that sets the permission to the file
+This is  a script that changes the group owner to school for the file hello